whostolemyhat/learning-projects/Readme.md

 - [ ] Create a binary tree which has search and sorting functions.
 - [ ] Create a Quine, (a programme that prints out its own source code).
 - [ ] Implement your own version of the Standard Template Library.
+- [ ] Create a Youtube video downloader

 ## Graphics